 We work toward this mission by helping local groups create powerful live story-sharing events; social media and films based on these live events; accompanying educational tools; and ongoing gender justice collectives.
 The MSP is rooted in a feminist, anti-racist, intersectional framework.

-In each Men’s Story Project production, diverse men, boys, and folks who identify in any way with masculinity share candid, personal stories with a live audience (including online events), on topics such as sexuality; gender identity; friendship; romantic and family relationships; gender-based violence (survivorship, former perpetration, intervening, etc.); HIV/AIDS; men’s mental and physical health; gender equality; journeys of personal change; and intersections with race/ethnicity and other aspects of identity.
-The stories collectively celebrate men’s beauty and humanity, and address costs of harmful notions of masculinity for the presenters themselves and people of all genders.
+In each Men’s Story Project production, diverse men, boys, and folks who identify in any way with masculinity share candid, personal stories with a live audience (in person or online), on topics such as family and romantic relationships; sexuality; gender identity; friendship; gender-based violence (survivorship, former perpetration, intervening, etc.); HIV/AIDS; men’s mental and physical health; gender equality; journeys of personal change; and intersections with race/ethnicity and other aspects of identity.
+Collectively, the stories celebrate men’s beauty and humanity, and address costs of harmful notions of masculinity for the presenters themselves and people of all genders.

-Our 40+ MSP productions thus far in the U.S., Canada, Chile, Gaza and the West Bank have been overwhelmingly well-received.
-We have been honored to collaborate with many groups over time, including UN Women, Amnesty International, MenHealing, Texas Association Against Sexual Assault, University of Alabama, St. Louis University, and many others.
-Please see our Network page for a broad view of our collaborations.
+The 22 original MSP productions thus far in the U.S., Canada, Chile, Costa Rica, Guatemala, Gaza Strip and West Bank have been strongly well-received.
+We have been honored to partner with colleges/universities and organizations including UN Women, Amnesty International, Puntos de Encuentro, MenHealing, Texas Association Against Sexual Assault, University of Alabama, Colby College, Emory University, University of California-San Francisco and many others.
+Please see the Network page to learn more about our collaborations.

-To create the productions, MSP presenters participate in a weekly series of educational and creative workshops – where they learn together, challenge each other, build community, and hone their stories.
+To create the productions, MSP participants engage in a weekly series of 8-10 educational and creative workshops – where they learn together, build community, constructively challenge each other, and hone their stories.
+The workshops aim to help them grow as peer leaders, allies and advocates for healthy masculinities and gender/social justice.

-We invite groups far and wide to get involved in creating MSP initiatives and join our growing network of folks of all genders taking action for gender justice!
-We provide training and coaching for groups creating MSP productions, and will support you along the way.
-Contact us anytime, and we look forward to working with you!
+We invite campuses and organizations to get involved in creating MSP initiatives and join our growing network of groups taking action for gender/social justice!
+We provide an MSP Resource Package of training, project materials, and coaching/accompaniment for groups creating MSP productions, and will support you each step of the way.
+Contact us and we look forward to working with you!